 When inventory is this low, sales are low too, down 3.5% in July, and down even more among foreclosures.
 The press often reports falling sales and rising prices as a conundrum but both are the result of there being very little to buy.

 That’s it for August!
-If you have any comments or questions about a particular area, leave a comment below and we’ll hook you up with the best Redfin agent to pitch in with more local insights.
+If you have any comments or questions about a particular area, leave a comment below and we’ll hook you up with the best Redfin real estate agent to pitch in with more local insights.
 We won’t bother you later, either.
 It’s our job, so ask away.
 Have a great August, and thanks for your support!